Keaton Parks: Club career

+Varzim

 After playing for Varzim's reserve side for a season, Parks made his professional debut for the club in a LigaPro match on September 4, 2016, against Aves.
 He came on as an 83rd-minute substitute for Diego Barcelos as Varzim lost 2–0.
 Parks then established himself as a regular starter for the side and then scored his first two professional goals during two matches.
 The first goal came on December 17, 2016, against Famalicão.
 His 52nd-minute strike was the first of two as Varzim won 2–0.
 His second goal came in the next match on December 21 against Fafe.
 His 69th-minute goal was the equalizer for Varzim as they eventually won the match 2–1.

 On July 25, 2017, Parks signed with Portuguese champions Benfica, joining its reserve team in LigaPro.
 His first appearance for the senior team came in the 71st minute of the fourth round of the Taça de Portugal, against Vitória in November that year.
 Later, on December 6, Parks signed a new contract with Benfica, keeping him at the club until 2022.

 On January 19, 2019, Parks joined Major League Soccer side New York City FC on loan until the end of their 2019 season.
 The deal to New York City FC was made permanent by the club on January 8, 2020.